 DOHSA is an archaic law enacted in 1920 which provides only "pecuniary" losses to the survivors of someone who dies on the high seas.
 "Pecuniary" damages means only those financial losses, such as lost wages or medical expenses, suffered by those who are dependent on the dead person.
 In cases of a dead child or a dead retiree, there are no lost wages and no one dependent on the child or retiree for support.
 In Qwentyn's situation, there are obviously no lost wages or medical expenses.
 So all that the family could possibly receive in compensation after an expensive, long-drawn-out lawsuit is whatever it costs to bury a child these days.

 If the cruise line is negligent for a child's death in an unattended pool, it will pay a maximum of $10,000 or so if liability is proven.
 Big deal.
 From a financial perspective, the cruise line is ahead of the game by not paying millions to employ lifeguards on over a hundred Carnival cruise ships to keep the kids safe.
-Carnival's Micky Arison, worth over 5 billion dollars, gets to keep his bounty.
+Carnival's Micky Arison, worth around 6 billion dollars, gets to keep his bounty.

 Cruise lines love DOHSA.
 It exculpates the cruise lines when they act irresponsibly.
 The cruise industry has lobbied hard against amending the law.
 Read about that here and here.
 Don't miss reading: What Does BP, Al Qaeda and a Cruise Line Have In Common?